Have you committed an offence? What is the penalty?

 Forfeiture of the item or replacement value

-If the offender has used an item to commit an offence or has acquired it as a result of an offence, the offender may be liable to forfeiture.
-The authorities may resort to forfeiture if the offender is found guilty of an offence.
+If the offender has used an item to commit an offence, or has acquired it as a result of an offence, the offender may be liable to forfeiture.
+The authorities may proceed to forfeiture if the offender is found guilty of an offence.
 However, care must be taken to ensure that there is not a significant disproportion between the value of the item and the fine received for the offence.

 If the offender has destroyed, sold or damaged the item in question, the administrative authority may impose a forfeiture of the replacement value of the item.